Skip to content

 • max_parallel_processes: Specifies the maximum number of parallel processes for handling outstanding requests.

 • max_send_queue_len: Specifies the maximum number of messages that can be queued for sending.
-Since 0.23.1, It also takes effect while TCP connection is explicitly closed, which gurantees no msg lost till cache queue is full.
+Since 0.23.1, it also takes effect when the TCP connection is explicitly closed, which ensures that no messages are lost until the cache queue is full.

 • max_recv_queue_len: Specifies the maximum number of messages that can be queued for processing.